Geared tuning for Violin, Viola, Cello, Gamba, Oud, Lute …

 Perfection pegs are suitable for violin, viola and cello.
 They also fit the oud, many types and sizes of gamba and some lutes.
-In fact, any string instrument that has a pegbox similar to violin, a two-sided pegbox with pegs bridging the box, is a candidate.
+Any string instrument that has a pegbox similar to the violin, a two-sided pegbox with pegs bridging the box, is a candidate.
 Perfection pegs come in several sizes, to suit different instrument sizes and peg hole diameters.

 Head styles & materials

 Swiss & Hill, in ebony, rosewood & ABS

 Perfection pegs heads are made of ebony, rosewood, or ABS synthetic.
 The heads come in Swiss style (all curves, in ebony, rosewood and ABS), or the Hill style (with a pin on the top, in ebony and rosewood).

 Gamba, Oud, Lute & more

 Perfection pegs for violin & cello were designed for use with a two-sided peg box and can also be used on instruments that are similarly configured.
 Most ouds can be fitted with the Perfection violin pegs, and many of the gamba family can use either the violin or cello pegs.
 Lutes with a violin-type peg box may also be suitable.
 The restriction in the use of the Perfection pegs on these instruments is usually the peg box width at the longest peg position – the gamba family generally has longer pegs than their violin or cello counterparts, and sometimes the Perfection peg will not have sufficient length to span the gap.